 Are you prepared for worship to bring challenge?

 Are you able to worship even in times of spiritual dryness, when life seems humdrum or you feel lethargic?

 - Prayer springs from a deep place in the heart.
 The spirit of prayer will be active in a gathered Meeting.
 Vocal prayer, though it may be expressed in imperfect words, can draw those present into communion with God and with one another.

 - Bring everything that concerns you into the light, so that you feel a weakening of what is unworthy in you, and a strengthening of what is good.
 Accept and support each other in love.

-- Even the mundane and the everyday can be performed as a form of worship.
+- Even the mundane activities of everyday life can be performed as a form of worship.